 Manager Exhibitions and Education, National Film and Sound Archives (NFSA)

-Executive Director, Libraries Tasmania and Member, National and State Libraries Australia (NSLA)
+Professor of Technology and Executive Director, Libraries Tasmania and Member, National and State Libraries Australia (NSLA)

 CEO, Australian Library and Information Association (ALIA)